harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation.md

 In social sciences, therefore, data harmonisation is often used by researchers conducting longitudinal or cohort studies, or international studies.
 It is frequently necessary to [harmonise data from several different studies](/data-harmonisation/what-is-truly-harmonised-data/) to draw broader conclusions.
 For example, how studies report topics such as anxiety, household income, or limb function can vary even within professionals within a very narrow and specialised field.

+{{< image src="/images/data-harmonisation-instruments-screenshot.png" alt="A selection of some of the instruments and questionnaires used in clinical studies that could benefit from data harmonisation" title="A selection of some of the instruments and questionnaires used in clinical studies that could benefit from data harmonisation" >}}

+*Above: A selection of some of the instruments and questionnaires used in clinical studies.
+Any meta-analysis combining data that was gathered using different questionnaires would need to involve data harmonisation.*

 Outside of science and research, data harmonisation is also needed in industry.
 For example, imagine trying to compare financial reports from different countries, each using its currency and accounting standards.
 The UK reports industries using the [Standard industrial classification of economic activities (SIC)](https://www.gov.uk/government/publications/standard-industrial-classification-of-economic-activities-sic) while other countries have their own standards.
 Without data harmonisation, it is very difficult to combine datasets using disparate schemas.

 Data harmonisation enables better decision-making, more accurate analyses, and contributes to the advancement of knowledge and efficiency in multiple domains.
 Data harmonisation is therefore a critical step in leveraging the full potential of datasets in research and industry.

-## An example of data harmonisation with Harmony
+## Examples of data harmonisation in research

 Psychologists often measure phenomena such as anxiety and depression with instruments, such as the GAD-7 (given below).
+This would be great if everyone used the same set of instruments, but unfortunately there are over 200 different instruments in use for anxiety.

 ### Questions in GAD-7